AVakhmistrova/OHDSI-tools-on-IRIS-new/README.md

 ### Re-run Achilles on the same dataset in the current result schema
 Refreshes the analysis results without changing the schema.

-1. Clean up the results schema in IRIS - remove all previously generated tables<br>
+1. Clean up the results schema in IRIS - remove all previously generated tables:
 ```
 # --- Initializing the schema ---
 resultsSchema <- "OMOPCDM55_RESULTS"              # analysis results on the preloaded Eunomia test dataset